Sandeepsuresh1998/GrindHouse/README.md

     2. The text font in the app displays upper and lower case letters.
     3. Emails are stored in lowercase in the database.
     4. Passwords are encrypted in the database using SHA-1.
+    5. *Attempted* Store trip information by showing directions within the app instead of redirecting to Google Maps.

+        As may be noticeable in the file Maps.java, there exists ample commented out code.
+This code was used in an attempt to implement the directions API to add directions in-app as opposed to having a redirect to the Google Maps API.
+We tried our hand at enabling this functionality and nearly got it to work; however, due to various deprecated android/google methods and api-key cohesion, it wasn’t able to work.